Who's Behind Listverse?

 Sightings peaked during the war, but there are also a few present-day sightings reported every now and then.
 The Bukit Timah area is now a biodiverse nature reserve that housed several creatures, including tigers, not too long ago.

-Although it is still a mystery as to what the soldiers and others were actually seeing in this area, some people believe they might have confused macaques for primates.
-However, according to most experts, this would be unlikely as the macaques in Singapore resemble the ones in Japan and the soldiers at least would know what they were looking at.
+Although it is still a mystery what the soldiers and others were actually seeing in this area, some people believe they might have confused macaques for primates.
+However, according to most experts, this would be unlikely as the macaques in Singapore resemble Japan’s, and the soldiers at least would know what they were looking at.
 The last sightings took place in 2007 when visitors told stories of seeing an ape-creature being run over by a taxi and another scratching around in trash cans.

 Estelle lives in Gauteng, SA.
 She wishes there were cooler mysteries here.